drufball/yosai/_posts/2019-02-09-collateral.md

 As she fell, Chiyoko came face to face with one of Tsukuyomi’s large, feline eyes.
 “I’ve never been used as a stepping stone before.
 What would the others think?”
 He chuckled.
 “It was a nice shot, by the way.”

 The ground began rising to meet them rapidly.
 Chiyoko reached for the fur on the side of Tsukuyomi’s face.
-“You’d better fucking catch me you stupid fox!”
+“You’d better frosting catch me, you stupid fox!”

 He did not.